Spiderhund/angelscript/README.md

 | `AS_ADDON_SCRIPT_STD_STRING` | The Script Standard String addon is available                                     |
 | `AS_ADDON_SERIALIZER`        | The Serializer addon is available                                                 |
 | `AS_ADDON_WEAK_REFERENCE`    | The Weak Reference addon is available                                             |

+### Todo

+Implement support for more platforms.
+Currently this project only supports Windows.